cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/graphics-engine.md

 ### Quaternions
 Quaternions are a more robust method of performing rotations and they allow different techniques such as SLERP (spherical interpolation) which allows for smooth animations, as well as avoiding gimbal lock altogether.

+### z-buffering
+Z-buffering aims to avoid the downfalls of the painter's algorithm by maintaining a buffer of depth values and only writing to a fragment if the new depth value is less than the current one, meaning the new fragment is 'on top' of the current one.